 Proactive news headlines including Hawsons Iron, Sandfire Resources, Core Lithium and Ionic Rare Earths

-- Hawsons Iron Ltd (ASX:HIO) has completed the mineral resources estimate for the Hawsons Iron Project after including all outstanding sample assay data captured during the 2021-22 infill drilling program.
+- Hawsons Iron Ltd HIO has completed the mineral resources estimate for the Hawsons Iron Project after including all outstanding sample assay data captured during the 2021-22 infill drilling program.
 Click here

-- Ionic Rare Earths Ltd (ASX:IXR, OTC:IXRRF) (IonicRE) has launched Ionic Technologies International Ltd (IonicTech), its rebranded 100%-owned subsidiary based in Belfast in the United Kingdom.
+- Ionic Rare Earths Ltd (IXRIXRRF (IonicRE) has launched Ionic Technologies International Ltd (IonicTech), its rebranded 100%-owned subsidiary based in Belfast in the United Kingdom.
 Click here

-- Elementos Ltd (ASX:ELT, OTC:ELTLF) continues to intercept near-surface tin mineralisation as predicted by its geological model and 2021 mineral resource estimate, achieving the stated goals of the drilling program.
+- Elementos Ltd (ELTELTLF continues to intercept near-surface tin mineralisation as predicted by its geological model and 2021 mineral resource estimate, achieving the stated goals of the drilling program.
 Click here

-- Triangle Energy Ltd has completed the procurement of two key onshore Perth Basin permits, L7 and EP 437, from Key Petroleum Ltd (ASX:KEY).
+- Triangle Energy Ltd has completed the procurement of two key onshore Perth Basin permits, L7 and EP 437, from Key Petroleum Ltd KEY.
 Click here

-- Meeka Metals Ltd (ASX:MEK) has struck abundant visible gold from reverse circulation (RC) drilling at St Anne’s, further boosting the potential of the 100%-owned Murchison Gold Project in Western Australia.
+- Meeka Metals Ltd MEK has struck abundant visible gold from reverse circulation (RC) drilling at St Anne's, further boosting the potential of the 100%-owned Murchison Gold Project in Western Australia.
 Click here

-- Sipa Resources Ltd (ASX:SRI) is forging ahead with exploration activities at the Paterson North Project, which is subject to a farm-in and joint venture agreement with Rio Tinto Exploration.
+- Sipa Resources Ltd SRI is forging ahead with exploration activities at the Paterson North Project, which is subject to a farm-in and joint venture agreement with Rio Tinto Exploration.
 Click here

 About Proactive